 FDA Approvals, News & Updates

-- Xermelo First Oral Treatment Approved for Carcinoid Syndrome Diarrhea in Patients with NETs
+- Lynparza First Treatment Approved for Patients with Germline BRCA-Positive Metastatic Breast Cancer

 On December 19, 2016, the FDA granted accelerated approval to rucaparib (Rubraca; Clovis Oncology Inc), a poly ADP-ribose polymerase inhibitor, for the treatment of patients with advanced ovarian cancer whose tumors have deleterious BRCA gene mutation, and who have been treated with ≥2 chemotherapies.